-Children with a Statement of Special Educational Needs that names the school will be admitted regardless of the number on roll in the year group.
+Children with an Education, Health and Care Plan that names the school will be admitted regardless of the number on roll in the year group.

 Children in Care who are directed to the school by the Local Authority will be admitted to the school regardless of the number on roll in the year group.